-Jumpstart is a national early education organization that recruits and trains college students and community Corps members to serve preschool children in low-income neighborhoods.
-Our proven curriculum helps children develop the language and literacy skills they need to be ready for kindergarten, setting them on a path to close the achievement gap before it is too late.
+Jumpstart is a national early education organization that recruits and trains college students and community Members to serve preschool children in low-income neighborhoods.
+Our proven curriculum helps children develop the language and literacy skills they need to be ready for kindergarten, placing them on a path where the literacy achievement gap is no longer a block in their academic careers.
+This school year, 400 college students from the different university partners within the Five Boroughs will work with over 1200 preschool children in New York City in the conscious effort in providing enriching activities in the classroom.